ceari/edacc_web/specification.rst

 - Benchmark Type: Defined by the submitter.
 These types will probably correspond to the competition categories but can be further specified by the submitter.
   For example: "Application - CNF encoded MD5 attack"

+During this phase competitors have no access to other competitors' solvers or benchmarks.

 **3. Solver Testing Phase:**